ryelle/wordpress-query-components/query-comments/README.md

 	<tr><th>Default</th><td><code>null</code></td></tr>
 </table>

-The post to grab comments from.
+The post (or page) to grab comments from.